LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 Third-Party Bot connector uses [App-JWT OAuth 2.0](accessing-liveperson-apis.html#oauth-20-app-jwt) authentication mechanism for a server to server interaction.
 Third-Party Bots uses the provided `Client ID` and `Client Secret` of an App Installation in the vendor configuration to generate bearer tokens.
-More information on the sentinel API can be found [here](connector-api-send-api-authorization-and-authentication.html#get-appjwt).
+More information on the Sentinel API can be found [here](connector-api-send-api-authorization-and-authentication.html#get-appjwt).

 Third-Party Bots sends the bearer token inside the `Authorization` on all requests to Custom Endpoint service.
 The brands need to ensure authentication and authorization for their